-Shooting injures 17 people at Little Rock nightclub
+Shooting injures 17 people at Little Rock, Arkansas nightclub

 "We do not believe this incident was an active-shooter or terror-related incident," police said on Twitter.
 "It appears to have been a dispute at a concert."

-A police spokesman did not immediately return calls or emails.
+A police spokesman did not immediately return calls or emails for comment.

+Other people were trampled during the rush for the exits, according to the Arkansas Democrat-Gazette newspaper, citing police.

-The shooting broke out at about 2:30 a.m. local time on Saturday, according to local media, which is about thirty minutes after the club closes.
+The shooting started at about 2:30 a.m. local time on Saturday, according to local media, which is thirty minutes after the club closes.

 Some of the victims are juveniles, according to a Twitter post by a reporter for local television station KATV.

+The Power Ultra Lounge hosted a concert by the hip-hop artist Finese 2Tymes on Friday night, according to the club's Facebook page.

+More than one suspect may have been involved in the shooting, the Arkansas Democrat-Gazette reported, citing the police chief.

-(Reporting by Alex Dobuzinskis in Los Angeles Editing by Jeremy Gaunt)
+(Reporting by Alex Dobuzinskis in Los Angeles; Editing by Jeremy Gaunt and Bernard Orr)

 CHICAGO/WASHINGTON President Donald Trump said on Friday he was sending federal help to fight crime in Chicago that has reached "epidemic" proportions.